 If you’re considering getting a porcelain dental crown in Allentown, PA, please call Evolve Dental Care to arrange a consultation with one of our dentists.

-What is the purpose of dental bridges?
+What is the purpose of dental bridges in Allentown, PA?

 A dental bridge is designed to replace one or more missing teeth to restore function and appearance.
 It is made up of an artificial tooth that sits in the open space and is suspended on either side by attaching dental crowns to adjacent teeth.
 Getting a dental bridge is a relatively simple procedure that usually takes place over two dental appointments.